ibm-cloud-docs/cephaas/data-security.md

-## How your data is stored and encrypted in {{site.data.keyword.cephaas_short}}
+## How your data is stored and encrypted in {{site.data.keyword.cephaas_full_notm}}
 {: #data-storage}

-_Document how your offering stores and encrypts user data as it relates to user activities.
-What data is encrypted and what is not?
-How is data encrypted?_

-_If you are using separate keys to encrypt each customer, provide that information here._

-_Do not include any details that would give malicious persons an advantage to compromising your offering environment._
+Each {{site.data.keyword.cephaas_short}} instance is assigned a unique, randomly generated key by IBM when built at the factory.

+All the data that is stored using the {{site.data.keyword.cephaas_short}} data access APIs (S3 and NVMe/TCP), is stored locally only within the {{site.data.keyword.cephaas_short}} appliance and all the data within the appliance is encrypted with the unique, IBM managed key.

+Currently, {{site.data.keyword.cephaas_short}} does not support BYOK or KYOK.
+{: note}